trevex/dogcat/chapter02a/README.md

 ```
 __NOTE__: The above tools are assumed to be GNU-variants if applicable.

 This guide does not go into detail how to set up a public domain.
 A public domain has to be set up with its zone configured in another Google Cloud project.
 The sub-zone will be created for each cluster/project.

 The internal platform services, such as ArgoCD and Tekton, will be hosted under sub-domains of this public domain,
-but will be protected by an Identity-Aware Proxy (IAP), which will restrict access to the domain of the organization.
+but will be protected by an Identity-Aware Proxy (IAP), which will restrict access to the domain outside of your organization.

 ## Fork `dogcat-applications`